OlgaRomanova0709/Python/readme.md

 --The greatest decrease in losses (date and amount) over the entire period

-Our final script print the analysis to the terminal and export a text file with the results at the same time.
+My final script prints the analysis to the terminal and export a text file with the results at the same time.

 #  PyPoll
-In this challenge, you are tasked with helping a small, rural town modernize its vote-counting process.
-(Up until now, Uncle Cleetus had been trustfully tallying them one-by-one, but unfortunately, his concentration isn't what it used to be.)
+I created a Python script that analyzes the votes and calculates a set of metrics to help a small, rural town modernize its vote-counting process.

-We created a Python script that analyzes the votes and calculates each of the following:
+The following calcilations were performed:

---The total number of votes cast
+--The total number of votes cast,

---A complete list of candidates who received votes
+--A complete list of candidates who received votes,

---The percentage of votes each candidate won
+--The percentage of votes each candidate won,

---The total number of votes each candidate won
+--The total number of votes each candidate won,

 --The winner of the election based on popular vote.